Cyrken/html-css/using-images/README.md

 The alt attribute has two purposes:

 1. To describe the photo if it doesn’t download in the browser
-2. To describe the photo to someone who cannot see the image, someone using a screen reader
+2. To describe the photo to someone who cannot see the image, maybe someone using a screen reader

 When describing the image you should think about what content is most helpful for a user who cannot see the image.
 Describe what is important about the image.